 A sense of movement has been an important element in my work for many years.
 Earlier pieces often conveyed a feeling of forms drifting in space.
 Then there was a shift toward using linear compositions to create direction.
 I wanted your eye to move along a variety of courses or circuits and have experiences along the way.
 I also found from my earlier collage work that I liked shapes in my paintings to have crisp, assertive edges, like those that came from using scissors.

 Currently, I’m using a lot of masking tape and more often than not, painting with a palette knife instead of a brush.
-Ultimately, I’m always chasing that transcendent moment where color, shape, texture and movement come together in a way that‘s thrilling and right.
+Ultimately, I’m always chasing that transcendent moment where color, shape, and movement come together in a way that‘s thrilling and right.